Skip to main content

 Innerbody is independent and reader-supported.
 When you buy through links on our site, we will earn commission. .

-You probably already know that beets are an extremely healthy vegetable.
-But did you know that consuming beetroot could help your body regulate digestion, lower blood pressure, and even fight cancer?
+You probably know that beets are an extremely healthy vegetable.
+In fact, consuming beetroot may help your body regulate digestion, lower blood pressure, and even fight cancer.

 Summary of recommendations